dbochicchio/reactor-mqtt-contrib/README.md

 ### Scene controllers

 Many devices are also offering scene controller capabilities.
-Map a new device using *shelly_scenecontroller* as a template.
+Map a new device using *shelly_scenecontroller* as a template .
 Simply specify *channel* parameters accordingly for multi-buttons devices (Shelly 2.5, i3, etc).

 ### Shelly Uni

 Shelly Uni is offering two inputs and two outputs, so you should map it using *shelly_relay_simple* (using *channel* as 0 or 1) and *shelly_binary* (using *channel* as 0 or 1).
 You'll end up with 4 devices, 2 mapping the inputs and 2 mapping the outputs.
 If you have temperatures/humidity sensors, map a new device using *shelly_exttemperature* or *shelly_exthumidity*, setting the appropriate channels.
 You'll probably have 4-5 devices mapped, which gives you all the control over what's represented.
+Use *shelly_uni_adc* if you want to get ADC measurements.

 ### OwnTracks